dp9u0/awesome-stars/README.md

 ## Others

+- [js-stackoverflow-highest-votes](https://github.com/simongong/js-stackoverflow-highest-votes) - A collection of `javascript` questions with highest votes on Stack Overflow
+- [awesome-answers](https://github.com/cyberglot/awesome-answers) - Curated list of inspiring and thoughtful answers given on stackoverflow, quora, etc.
 - [the-front-end-knowledge-you-may-dont-know](https://github.com/justjavac/the-front-end-knowledge-you-may-dont-know) - :innocent: 你可能不知道的前端知识点
 - [API-Security-Checklist](https://github.com/shieldfy/API-Security-Checklist) - Checklist of the most important security countermeasures when designing, testing, and releasing your API
 - [BashOnWindows](https://github.com/Microsoft/BashOnWindows) - Issues found within and using Bash on Ubuntu on Windows